RakshithaNarasimhaiah12062000/test-agent/README.md

 # Autonomous Test Agent

-An AI agent that takes a URL and a plain-English goal, opens a real browser, completes the flow autonomously, and outputs test steps in FireFlink NLP format ready for execution.
+An AI agent that takes a URL and a plain-English goal, opens a real browser, completes the flow autonomously, and outputs structured test steps ready for execution.

-Built as a proposal prototype for AI-native test generation inside FireFlink.
+Built as a proposal prototype for AI-native test case generation.

 ---